Mohamed Salah Profile

 |Born||Jun 15, 1992|

-From a small Egyptian village to the peak of world football.
-Here is the story of Mohamed Salah.
+From a small Egyptian village to the peak of world football, Mohamed Salah has grown to be one of the best Premier League forwards in history.

 Mohamed Salah is a forward who plays for Liverpool and represents the Egyptian national team.
 He is regarded as one of the world’s best players and is known for his speed, dribbling and accuracy in front of goal.
 Since joining Liverpool, Salah has won a UEFA Champions League and a Premier League title - helping the club achieve its sixth European Cup and first domestic crown in 30 years respectively.